Siddhesh582/GPS-IMU_SensorFusion_EKF/readme.md

 ## Problem

-GPS gives absolute position but at 10Hz with significant noise and dropout periods.
-IMU gives motion at 200Hz but integrates drift without correction.
-Neither is sufficient alone — the EKF fuses both optimally, running at IMU rate and correcting with GPS when available.
+GPS operates at 10Hz with meter-level noise and drops out entirely in urban canyons and tunnels.
+IMU runs at 200Hz but drift accumulates unboundedly; errors compound with every integration step.
+Deploying either sensor alone is not an option for reliable vehicle localization.

+This is the fundamental challenge in field robotics, bridging the gap between a fast but drifting sensor and a slow but globally accurate one.
+The EKF solves this: continuous 200Hz state estimation driven by IMU, with GPS corrections applied optimally weighted by each sensor's real-world uncertainty — keeping localization alive through the outages that break single-sensor systems.

+Building robust perception systems that work in real-world conditions — not just in simulation — is the engineering problem that matters.
+This project is a direct demonstration of that: diagnosing real sensor failures, empirically characterizing noise, and engineering a fusion system that maintains reliable localization across a 16.5km urban drive with 500+ seconds of GPS outage.
 ---

 ## Approach

-**State vector:** `[x, y, θ, vx, vy, omega]`
+**State vector:** `[x, y, theta, vx, vy, omega]`

 **Process model:** Constant velocity with gyroscope-driven heading.
 Position integrates Cartesian velocity, heading integrates gyro angular rate.
 State transition matrix F propagates uncertainty forward.